 Then, I add the flour, salt, oil, and mix it well.
 I knead the dough several minutes, then let it rise for an hour or until doubled.

-Tip: I use my KitchenAid mixer, but you can always use your hands to knead if you don’t have a stand mixer.
+Tip: I use my KitchenAid mixer, (affiliate link) but you can always use your hands to knead the dough if you don’t have a stand mixer.

 To form the cinnamon bread loaves: divide the dough in half, and roll one half about 15 inches long, and as wide as your bread pan.
 Try to make sure it doesn’t get wider than your bread pan.